psaux-it/woocommerce-aras-kargo/README.md

 ![mermaid-diagram-20210714032102](https://user-images.githubusercontent.com/25556606/125541613-e1232826-72ad-4555-98cc-5e1b79c8e352.png)

-If you are implementing three way workflow 'processing -> shipped -> delivered' we need to do some extra stuff that explained below.
+If you are implementing two way workflow 'processing -> shipped -> delivered' we need to do some extra stuff that explained below.

 ## Will mess up anything?
 No!
 At least if you don't modify source code blindly.
 If you have a pre-prod env. test it before production.
 Also interactive setup will ask you to validate some parsed data.
 If you don't validate the data -installation part will be skipped.
-While auto implementing three way fulfillment workflow we just use child theme so we never ever touch any core files of wordpress or woocommerce directly.
+While auto implementing two way fulfillment workflow we just use child theme so we never ever touch any core files of wordpress or woocommerce directly.

 ![setup5](https://user-images.githubusercontent.com/25556606/124501159-baf95700-ddc9-11eb-81ce-84c5b9117639.png)